giniedp/qui/docs/tweak-ui.getcomponent.md

 ## getComponent() function

-Gets a registered qui component for a given type name
+Gets a registered component for a given type name

 <b>Signature:</b>